tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 false.
 ```

-These examples show that `member` can do much more than just test if a number
+These examples show that `member` can do more than just test if a number is on
-is on a list.
-Prolog programmers often try to write functions in a way that
+a list.
+Prolog programmers often try to write functions in a way that allows
-allows variables to appear anywhere in the arguments.
-It isn't always possible
+variables to appear anywhere in the arguments.
+It isn't always possible to do
-to do so (see `to_celsius` above), but when you can do it, the results can be
+so (see `to_celsius` above), but when you can do it, the results can be quite
-quite useful.
+useful.

 ## The Length Function